Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems

 \section{Toy Model}

-A generic Hamiltonian for the system and environment can be written as $H=H_0+V$, where $H_0$ is a diagonal Hamiltonian that defines the joint energy levels of the system and environment.
-The interaction Hamiltonian $V$ may be off-diagonal to promote transitions between different levels.
-Likewise, we can write a generic density matrix in the Fano representation \cite{fano1957description} as
+In this section, we devise a toy model of a system and environment with initial correlation and characterize it using PrePSy.
+A generic Hamiltonian for the system and the environment can be written as a sum of two parts.
+The first part is a diagonal Hamiltonian that defines the joint energy levels of the system and environment.
+The other part is an interaction Hamiltonian, which may be off-diagonal to promote transitions between different levels.
+We can write a generic density matrix ($R$) of such a system-environment in the Fano representation \cite{fano1957description} as

+where $\{M_{i=1\ldots d^2-1}\}$ and $\{N_{j=1\ldots D^2-1}\}$ are elements of a Hermitian traceless matrix basis, d(D) is the Hilbert space dimension of the system(environment) and $\vec{r}, \vec{s}$ and $T_{ij}$ are real coefficients such that R is a well-defined density operator.
+Using these guidelines, we construct our toy model.

-where $\{M_{i=1\ldots d^2-1}\}$ and $\{N_{j=1\ldots D^2-1}\}$ are elements of a Hermitian traceless matrix basis.
-In this section, we consider a minimal toy model of a spin-qubit system coupled to a spin-qubit environment as an example, though are contruction can be straightfowardly generalized as implied by the general formalism.
-In the next section we consider a more physically interesting problem involving six spins coupled to an optical cavity.
+Here we consider a toy model of a spin-qubit system coupled to a spin-qubit environment as an example and demonstrate the effectiveness of PrePSy by measuring initial correlations.
+Though our constructions are simple, the derived conclusions hold true for higher dimensions.